hornster02/hornster02/README.md

 -system recovery can also be done by extracting it to a disk (7-Zip) and finally repairing the boot if necessary (BootICE)

 ***WinToUSB*** - tweak (in the program it's called "conversion", but it's just a small change in the registry, which changes the order of loaded drivers at boot) Win10+, thanks to which the system can be booted from external media via USB = one system with all programs + settings, which can be run on "any" PC via internal or external disk (missing USB drivers or IDE/AHCI mode, etc. can be a problem, although not unsolvable).
-An alternative to WinToUSB is to change "BootDriverFlags" (HKLM/SYSTEM/HardwareConfig/XXX) to 0x14
+An alternative to WinToUSB is to change "BootDriverFlags" ```HKLM\SYSTEM\HardwareConfig\XXX``` to 0x14

 ***GImageX*** - create WIM image (Windows in one compressed file - bootable or for complete system backup).
 Capture/Apply/Mount